NVIDIA/spark-rapids-ml/README.md

 accordingly such as "cmake not found" or "ninja not found" etc.

 ## How to use
-When building the jar, spark-rapids plugin jar will be downloaded to your local maven repository, usually in your `~/.m2/repository`.
+After the building processes, spark-rapids plugin jar will be installed to your local maven repository, usually in your `~/.m2/repository`.

 Add the artifact jar to the Spark, for example: